Sony Ericsson K600

 The Sony Ericsson K600 is a 3G mobile phone handset manufactured by Sony Ericsson.
 It was announced in the first quarter of 2005.

 The K600i is its international variant.
-Generally available on the Orange network in the UK, the K600i is very closely related to the K608i and V600i models, and was produced at the same time.
+Generally available on the Orange network in the UK, the K600i is closely related to the K608i and V600i models, and was produced at the same time.
 The K608i was available on the 3 network, and the V600i was available on the Vodafone network.
 The K608i and V600i are both practically the same phone internally as the K600i, but look different externally.